 Can you walk with a torn meniscus?
 How long after meniscus surgery can you walk?
 The meniscus is a piece of cartilage between the femur and the tibia within the knee joint that acts as a shock absorber.
 Your meniscus provides cushioning and stability to the knee as you walk, run and doing exercises.
-Meniscus can be torn by movements such as twisting movements at the knee joint while the leg is bent.
+The Meniscus can be torn by movements such as twisting movements at the knee joint while the leg is bent.
 The traumatic action can cause mechanical symptoms such as catching, clicking, or locking if you continue to walk or doing exercises.

 1. Meniscal Tear Fundamentals - What are the symptoms and causes?

 How do you tear your meniscus?
-Torn meniscus is a very common injury in sports which is caused by sudden twisting or other movements in joint.
+A torn meniscus is a very common injury in sports which is caused by sudden twisting or other movements in joint.
 Older adults generally have an increased risk of getting involved in knee injuries such as a torn meniscus because of degenerative tears occur as part of progressive wear in the knee cartilage as people age.
-Generally speaking, torn meniscus is more common for people over 35.
+Generally speaking, a torn meniscus is more common for people over 35.
 Younger people have less chance of getting torn meniscus because their meniscus is fairly tough and rubbery.

 A meniscus is a disk-shaped piece of cartilage that acts as a shock absorber inside the knee joint.
-You might have heard of doctor or patients discussing about having torn a cartilage, basically a torn cartilage is just a different name for torn meniscus.
-Running, squatting and contact sports are more likely to cause torn meniscus because the high impact on the knee and they are more likely to cause forceful twisting or rotation of the joint.
+You might have heard of doctor or patients discussing about having a torn cartilage, basically a torn cartilage is just a different name for a torn meniscus.
+Running, squatting and contact sports are more likely to cause torn meniscus because of the high impact on the knee and they are more likely to cause forceful twisting or rotation of the joint.

-Types of meniscus tears can be categorised into degenerative tears or traumatic tears.
+Types of meniscus tears can be categorized into degenerative tears or traumatic tears.
 In degenerative tears, degenerative meniscal lesions are commonly found as the indication of an early stage of osteoarthritis for patients over age 35.
 Traumatic tears are longitudinal vertical tears especially in the red-red and red-white zones which are a proper indication for repair or non-removal.
-Types of Meniscus Tears can also be summarised into 6 common types.
+Types of Meniscus Tears can also be summarized into 6 common types.